-The Insurance Fund grew to \$1.45 billion, an increase of 6 percent during the year.
-The Insurance Fund represents the Corporation's equity, the difference between its total assets of \$1.62 billion and its total liabilities, including insurance obligations of \$171 million.
+In 2001, the Fund grew to \$1.53 billion, an increase of 6 percent.
+The Insurance Fund represents the Corporation's equity, the difference between its total assets of \$1.72 billion and its total liabilities, including insurance obligations, of \$183 million.